neelamkoshiya/aws-sagemaker-labs/README.md

 ![Alt text](images/img7.png?raw=true "Notebook")

-4) Once the notebook is created and in "In Service" Status click open the jupyternotebook
+4) Once the notebook is created and in "In Service" Status click open the jupyter which will open the jupyter notebook

 ![Alt text](images/img8.png?raw=true "Notebook")